 Students will continue to work towards their Silver or Gold award in both their chosen activities

 Year 9 students have the opportunity to participate in sessions at ‘Creation’, a purpose-built climbing centre, if they choose climbing as one of their two outdoor activity choices.
 These day sessions (consisting of approximately 5 hours) focus on further developing climbing skill sets and progression towards the Silver and Gold awards.

-In year 9 students have the opportunity to participate in a second day session in a different location (Sutton Park).
+In year 9 students have the opportunity to participate in a second day session.
 Here they further develop the same techniques but in their natural environment.
 Students are taught how to pick the correct lines with an emphasises on group and risk management in a remote setting.
 In addition to this, individuals learn how to minimise their environmental impact and gain an appreciation and understanding of sustainability.

 Students have the opportunity to go dinghy sailing at Bartley Green Reservoir with the school’s own fleet of sailing boats.
 After achieving each level, students are awarded with a certificate to show recognition for the skills they have developed and provide a record of their personal achievements.
 In addition to undertaking activities that lead them towards achieving their awards, students also undertake deep-water exercises.
 Using the specialised equipment provided these exercises are designed to increase their understanding of essential deep-water management and help develop their confidence in open water.
 Once completed, students move onto capsize drills.
 These controlled activities are important for students to be able manage and take responsibility of the sailing boats in open water.